San Jose Creek Multipurpose Path Project

 This project is part of the overall San Jose Creek Multipurpose Path, which includes the San Jose Creek Bike Path (Middle Extent) project completed in 2024.

-The San Jose Creek Multipurpose Path will provide a direct and continuous route for bicyclists and pedestrians from Calle Real to commercial and residential areas within Goleta Old Town and to the existing Class I Atascadero Creek Bikeway providing access to Goleta Beach Park, the University of California Santa Barbara (UCSB) and to the City of Santa Barbara.
+The San Jose Creek Multipurpose Path will provide a direct and continuous route which connects for bicyclists and pedestrians on both sides of Highway 101 from Calle Real to commercial and residential areas within Goleta Old Town and to the existing Class I Atascadero Creek Bikeway providing access to Goleta Beach Park, the University of California Santa Barbara (UCSB) and to the City of Santa Barbara.

 Project Funding